Hotel Club Med Avoriaz

 Avoriaz 1800 Resort Info

 As a purpose-built resort, Avoriaz was one of the first to work out a largely sensible layout.
 There are no cars, making for a calm, safe atmosphere.
 Lifts are very close to the accommodation, which varies greatly depending on the age of the building.
-Horse-drawn sleighs are popular, but the ensuing mess can be rather unsightly.
+Horse-drawn sleighs are popular and very romantic in an evening after dinner.
 Because of its attractions, Avoriaz often gets crowded and can be expensive.
 There are about 25 restaurants (some good, but pricey) and reasonable nightlife.
 The ski school is excellent.
 Children are well catered for, including a very good kids' village and Geneva is only two hours away.

 Overall, Avoriaz is blessed with a number of qualities to establish its excellent reputation in the region.
 It's good for its snow, its challenging skiing and the fact that you can always ski to your door.